Understanding the volatility in your pension savings

 You access these investments through “funds” which pool together money from lots of people to invest as one.
 Your money in the fund is shown by the number of “units” you have bought with your pension savings.
 These units have a price which can go up or down, which is the return you see in your investments.

 You can make changes to your investment funds at any time through your Smart Pension member account or the Smart Pension app.
 If you do not make a choice, your savings are automatically invested in an investment strategy which invests in chosen funds on your behalf.
 The default investment strategy targets an allocation at retirement which is suitable to take a flexible income in retirement.
 There are two other retirement targets which can be chosen; an annuity purchase and cash.
-More details on the investment strategies, their retirement targets, and wider fund options are available in our investment guide and fund factsheets, found here.
+Sign in to your account to learn more about the investment options open to you.

 You access these investments through “funds” which pool together money from lots of people to invest as one.
 Your money in the fund is shown by the number of “units” you have bought with your pension savings.
 These units have a price which can go up or down, which is the return you see in your investments.

 You can make changes to your investment funds at any time through your Smart Pension member account or the Smart Pension app.
 If you do not make a choice, your savings are automatically invested in an investment strategy which invests in chosen funds on your behalf.
 The default investment strategy targets an allocation at retirement which is suitable to take a flexible income in retirement.
 There are two other retirement targets which can be chosen; an annuity purchase and cash.
-More details on the investment strategies, their retirement targets, and wider fund options are available in our investment guide and fund factsheets, found here.
+Sign in to your account to learn more about the investment options open to you.

 Why are my investments going up and down?